-FALL 2014 GLY6932/GLY4930 || ZOO6927/ZOO4926
+FALL 2016 GLY6932/GLY4930 || ZOO6927/ZOO4926

-Instructor: Michal Kowalewski (kowalewski@ufl.edu), Dickinson 254 (Tel: 352-273-1944) Lectures: Williamson 210, MWF (3), 9:35am-10:25am Labs: Williamson 210, W (6-7), 12:50am-2:45pm Prerequisites for Graduate Students: None Prerequisites for Undergraduate Students: Consent of the instructor Textbook Required: None (Readings will be assigned and provided in class) Freeware: R Hardware: Laptop is required for lab meetings
+Instructor: Michal Kowalewski (kowalewski@ufl.edu), Dickinson 254 (Tel: 352-273-1944) Lectures: Dickinson 371 (Museum Seminar Room), MW (3), 9:35am-10:25am Labs: Dickinson 371, W (6-7), 12:50am-2:45pm Prerequisites for Graduate Students: None Prerequisites for Undergraduate Students: Consent of the instructor Textbook Required: None (Readings will be assigned and provided in class) Freeware: R Hardware: Laptop is required for lab meetings

-Synopsis: This graduate-level course will combine lectures and hand-on lab activities with focus on practical applications of classic statistical methods in natural sciences.
+Synopsis: This course will combine lectures and hands-on lab activities with focus on practical applications of classic statistical methods in natural sciences.
 Examples will primarily derive from ecology, paleobiology, and geological sciences.
 Lab sessions will provide practical training in using R for data processing and analyses.
-The course will consist of up to seven self-contained modules built around empirical examples.
+The course will consist of self-contained modules built around empirical examples.
 Although some of the topics are inherently biological, many aspects of the course should be transferable to other disciplines of natural sciences.
 This course will provide intuitive (rather than mathematical) introduction to common methods used in natural sciences to analyze empirical and experimental data.
 The course will NOT cover phylogenetic methods.